 You can experience why we, and other top chefs in the United States, are so excited about what Veta la Palma is doing by ordering their products from our website today!

+You can, from Browne Trading, experience the entire Veta la Palma food chain in your kitchen.
 As of right now, you can order Spanish Sea Bass (Lubina) for next day delivery.
 This is the fish that Chef Barber fell in love with when he visited the farm.
-You can also order their Marine Phytoplankton off of our website today.
+You can order the Camarones Shrimp which the Lubina eat, and you can also try the Plancton Marino which the shrimp eat!